 Fagerhult's Board meets the stipulation in the Code that a majority of the elected members are independent of the company and its management, and that at least two of the members are independent in relation to major shareholders (that is, ownership exceeding 10 per cent).
-See the table below.
-The Chairman of the Board, Jan Svensson, as well as Fredrik Palmstierna, are not considered independent, as they represent the company's main shareholder in their roles as CEO and major shareholder in Investment AB Latour, respectively.
+See the table on page 56.
+The Chairman of the Board, Jan Svensson is not considered independent, as he represents the company's main shareholder in their roles as CEO and major shareholder in Investment AB Latour, respectively.
 Eric Douglas represents the Douglas family.
 With the exception of the President and CEO Johan Hjertonsson, no members of the Board are employed by the Group.
 The Nomination Committee's assessment regarding whether each proposed member meets the independence requirements is announced in connection with the Committee's proposal.
-The CEO owns 255,479 shares in the company, corresponding to 0.7 per cent of the shares, which is stated in the presentation of the Board and man-
+The CEO owns 813,537 shares in the company, corresponding to 0.7 per cent of the shares, which is stated in the presentation of the Board and management on pages 60-63.
+The holding is not classified as significant and the CEO has no partnership in companies that have significant business relationships with companies in the Fagerhult Group.